Electric cars are a win-win for utilities and electricity users

 - The technology has to save the consumer money in the long run.

 Where do electric vehicles fit?

 The rapidly developing market for electric vehicles provides a significant beneficial electrification opportunity for a variety of reasons.
-They reduce emissions, they save you money, they provide additional load to the utility and offer a great opportunity to better manage the grid.
+Electric vehicles reduce emissions, save you money, provide additional load to the utility and offer a great opportunity to better manage the power grid.

 How are electric vehicles good for the cooperative/utility?

 The wider adoption of electric cars creates a massive and long-term growth opportunity for utilities suffering from stagnant and often declining electricity sales.
-It is estimated that in the United States a typical electric car would use 261 kWh monthly, increasing the household demand for electricity by 25 to 40%.
+It is estimated that in the United States a typical electric car would use 261 kWh of energy monthly, increasing the household demand for electricity by 25% to 40%.

 How are electric vehicles good for the member-consumer?

 Electric vehicles are widely praised for being safer, easier to maintain (no oil changes!) and performing better on the road with more acceleration and torque.
 Running on electricity in most parts of the country also costs much less than using gasoline, especially if you take advantage of lower charging rates offered by many utilities for charging during off-peak hours (as discussed above).
 And overall electric vehicles are environmentally friendly as the produce no tailpipe emissions and have lower life cycle emissions than gasoline powered vehicles even if the electricity used to fuel the car comes from a coal burning power plant.
 (We’ll share more on that down the road – pun intended.)